-Celebrate Maths Week Ireland with a maths day from one of the UK's leading providers of maths workshops to schools.
-All of our primary maths workshops have been carefully designed to put into context and actively promote to both the Northern Ireland Curriculum and the Curriculum for Ireland.
+One of the UK's leading providers of Creative Maths workshops to primary and secondary schools.
+Over half a million children and young people have taken part in one of our Creative Maths workshops.
+All of our maths workshops have been carefully designed to put into context and actively promote to both the Northern Ireland Curriculum and the Curriculum for Ireland.

 Tapping into pupils’ own creativity, our unashamedly fun workshops engage, motivate and, crucially, challenge the children and young people we work with, providing them with meaningful contexts in which to practise their skills.
 You can view our maths workshops for secondary schools in Ireland here.